 Six priests, members of the archdiocesan clergy and Missionaries of the Precious Blood, concelebrated the liturgy with Archbishop Pilarczyk.
 They included: (Missionaries) Fathers Barry Fischer, Angelo Anthony, provincial, and William O’Donnell, pastor of Precious Blood Church; Fathers David Brinkmoeller, dean of the Dayton Deanery; Edward Pratt, associate, Precious Blood Church; and Robert Monnin.
 Deacon Richard Janowiecki of Precious Blood Church served as deacon for the liturgy.

 Sister Florence offered a welcome before the Mass, and words of thanksgiving in conclusion.
-(See text of her comments below.)
+(Click here to read her comments.)

 It was truly a joint Precious Blood celebration, with sisters and parishioners forming the choir for the liturgy, and sharing in the distribution of Holy Communion.
 CPPS Sisters proclaimed the Scripture readings and presented the gifts of bread and wine.